fletchel/DL2-CALM/blogpost.md

 ## Setup

-We perform all of our experiments using a T5-small model [ref] and the CNN/DM summarization dataset.
-T5-small is an encoder-decoder model which has been trained on a range of tasks, including summarization.
+We perform all of our experiments using a T5-small model [9] and the CNN/DM summarization dataset [10].
+T5-small is an encoder-decoder model which has been trained on a range of tasks, including summarization, and performs well on them [11].
 The CNN/DM dataset consists of approximately 300,000 news articles and corresponding summaries.
 We chose to use this model and dataset as they were used in the original paper, and we wanted as close a comparison as possible.

-We made use of the ROUGE-L score [ref] as our primary performance metric.
+We made use of the ROUGE-L score [12] as our primary performance metric.
 This is a standard metric for evaluating summarization performance.

 We began by finetuning the model on the summarization dataset for 3 epochs. [results]